-As an undergraduate I studied at the University of New Mexico and eventually found myself "in the grasp" of philosophy (major) and comparative religion (minor).
-My initial impulse to focus on business didn't survive my freshman year and was quickly scrapped after my first serious encounter with the ancient Greeks.
-I did my graduate work here at the University of Washington emphasizing the philosophy of education and the nature of higher education.
-My current research deals with the meaning and purpose of university education, something you might be wondering about yourself!
+As an undergraduate I studied at the University of New Mexico and eventually found myself in the grasp of philosophy (major) and comparative religion (minor).
+My initial impulse to focus on business didn't survive my first serious encounter with the ancient Greeks.
+After college I came to Seattle and did my graduate and doctoral work in the UW College of Education emphasizing philosophy of education.
+My current research deals with questions of meaning, purpose, and the conditions for undergraduate education, especially in the research university.

-Having really enjoyed my two anthropology courses at Whatcom Community College, I chose to major in anthropology when I transferred to Iowa State University.
-Because I wanted to learn more, I earned a Master of Arts degree in anthropology at Western Washington University, focusing on Ethnohistory and Native American Studies.
+Having thoroughly enjoyed my two anthropology courses at Whatcom Community College, I chose to major in anthropology when I transferred to Iowa State University.
+Still interested in Anthropology, I earned a Master of Arts degree in anthropology at Western Washington University, focusing on Ethnohistory and Native American Studies.
 That there are so many ways of life and types of knowledge, experience and perspective are insights I draw upon every day as an academic adviser.
+After several years I returned to school.
 My doctoral dissertation, in the UW College of Education, focused on how staff, from a variety of educational institutions, approach this multifaceted business of undergraduate academic advising.

 Our student staff are junior and senior UW students who receive extensive, ongoing training from professional advisers and generally have one to two years of experience working with students as an orientation leader, resident adviser, or peer adviser.